UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

 > The modifications described in the following will **invalidate the warranty** on the components and render them useless for normal operations.

 > **Warning**
 > Universität Stuttgart, VISUS and any person involved in this project do not make any warranty of the permissibility, safety and fitness for any purpose of the process described herein.
-In no event shall they be liable for any claim, damages or other liability, arising from, out of or in connection with following the process described here. **You do that at your own risk!**
+We are not electrical engineers, and in no event shall we be liable for any claim, damages or other liability, arising from, out of or in connection with following the process described here. **You do that at your own risk!**

 ## Parts and special tools
 > **Note**